Legal Translation Systems

 FOR USCIS, COURTS, BANKS, INSURANCE COMPANIES, ACADEMIC INSTITUTIONS, GOVERNMENT AGENCIES, IRS, TITLE COMPANIES, MORTGAGE COMPANIES, EVALUATION COMPANIES, DMV (VEHICLE TITLES), EMPLOYERS, LICENSING BOARDS, REGULATORY AGENCIES, PRENUPS, PRIVATE CONTRACTS, MEDICAL TREATMENT

 Legal Translation Systems is a provider of certified translations since 1982.
-Our translations are properly certified and always notarized
+Our translations are properly certified and certified translations are always notarized

 Certified Translations into English from the following languages:

-SPANISH, FRENCH, PORTUGUESE, ITALIAN, GERMAN, DUTCH, ROMANIAN, CATALAN, DANISH, SWEDISH, NORWEGIAN, LITHUANIAN, FINNISH, BULGARIAN, SERBIAN, CROATIAN, TURKISH, RUSSIAN, GREEK, UKRAINIAN, POLISH, GALICIAN, CZECH, SLOVAK, VIETNAMESE, ESTONIAN
+SPANISH, FRENCH, PORTUGUESE, ITALIAN, GERMAN, DUTCH, ROMANIAN, CATALAN, DANISH, SWEDISH, NORWEGIAN, LITHUANIAN, FINNISH, BULGARIAN, SERBIAN, CROATIAN, TURKISH, RUSSIAN, GREEK, UKRAINIAN, POLISH, GALICIAN, CZECH, SLOVAK, SLOVENIAN, VIETNAMESE, ESTONIAN , ALBANIAN, LATVIAN, HUNGARIAN, BOSNIAN, LATIN

 Certified translations from English into the following languages: